 - Ask questions that are full of distractions or interruptions; or

 - Ask strange or unusual questions.

-If you’ve been arrested for a DUI, do not hesitate to contact the dedicated Milwaukee DUI lawyers at Vanden Heuvel & Dineen, S.C. today by filling out the form on this page.
+If you’ve been arrested for a DUI, do not hesitate to contact our dedicated Milwaukee DUI lawyer at Vanden Heuvel & Dineen, S.C. today by filling out the form on this page.
 The initial consultation is free.